wanx-troopers/wanx-troopers.github.io/extra-tools/qwen-image.md

 Interesting: an [attempt](https://www.reddit.com/r/QwenImageGen/comments/1p3c0r6/controlnet_openpose_qwen_image_edit_2509/) to rig a ControlNet on top of QIE 2509.

-## Notable Loras For Qwen Image Edit
+## Notable Loras And Wf-s For Qwen Image Edit

 Generates 1st frame for next scene in same location with same character.
 Sample workflow on HF next to LoRA.